 Drink Packages Can Be a Bad Deal

 Drink packages are a popular way to budget while on a cruise.
 Pay one daily fee and you can drink whatever you like on the ship — without worrying about your bill at the end of the cruise.
-What many cruisers don’t know is that there are some strings attached.
+What many cruisers don’t know is that there are some strings attached that can make them a bad deal for you.

 In other words, you really need to think through the math before you sign up for the drink package.
 We have a free calculator that can help you figure out if it’s a good deal.